Above is the play on words of the famous 60s slogan “Let Your Fingers do the Walking” for the Yellow Pages commercial business phone book.

 Once I got the iPhone, I spent so much time on social networks and iMessages – I didn’t want to take any phone calls.

-My motto, “if I wasn’t in you, you in me, or had something on me -we didn’t need to speak on the phone.”
+My motto is, “if I wasn’t in you, you in me, or had something on me -we didn’t need to speak on the phone.”

-If someone left a voicemail, I would reply with text.
+If someone left a voicemail, I would reply with a text.

 Unfortunately, my no-voice rule resulted in my virtual network growing in direct proportion to my real network’s shrinkage.
-When I deleted my Facebook account in 2014, I left behind hundreds of virtual friends -and very few traverse digital to join me in the real world.
+When I deleted my Facebook account in 2014, I left hundreds of virtual friends behind -and very few traverse digital to join me in the real world.
 5 years later, I’ve slowly built up my professional and personal network.
-Today, I spend hours on the phone, either interviewing subjects for features, brainstorming with prospects, or just to shoot the breeze with friends.
+Today, I spend hours on the phone interviewing subjects for features, brainstorming with prospects, or just shooting the breeze with friends.

 And the best part is it’s so satisfying.
 It feels like an actual in-person visit.
-No, carefully thought out responses, no lolls.
-It’s spontaneous, and there’s a lot of real belly laughs.
-A gift I’ve given to myself because I used my fingers to press accept or punched in a number, and they answered.
+No, carefully thought-out responses, no lolls.
+It’s spontaneous, and there are a lot of genuine belly laughs.
+A gift I’ve given to myself because I used my fingers to press accept or punch in a number, and they answered.

 In Architecture, there’s a saying, “less is more.”
 When it comes to communication technology, this minimalist approach works with phones too.